ThatSaxyDev/telling-logger/doc/FUNNEL_TRACKING_GUIDE.md

 ## Troubleshooting

+- **Incomplete Funnels / Low Conversion**: If your funnels show unexpectedly low completion rates, check if `setUser()` is being called mid-funnel.
+This causes the backend to see events before and after as different users. **Solution:** Always call `setUser()` before the first funnel step.
 - **Missing Steps**: Ensure `trackFunnel` is called *after* the action is confirmed (e.g., inside the `onPressed` callback or after form validation).
 - **Mixed Funnels**: Double-check that `funnelName` is identical across all steps.
 A typo like `'checkout'` vs `'checkout_flow'` will break the analysis.
 - **Rate Limiting**: The SDK has a rate limiter.
 If you track steps in extremely rapid succession (milliseconds apart), some might be dropped.
 For normal user flows, this is rarely an issue.